 But now on to the happy stuff.
 I wrote most of this post yesterday, so this should be quick.
 All the frustrating things this week once again made me realize that I spent too much time dwelling on all the “bad” stuff and that I have a hard time to let it go and move on.
 I’m determined to try harder though and to pay more attention to the good and happy stuff.
-And thus I will follow Steffi’s example with a “happy moments diary”.
+And thus I will follow another blogger’s example with a “happy moments diary”.
 I won’t post these moments on a daily basis, but rather compile a post at the end of a week.
 I did something similar a few years back, with “Good & Bad” lists, but now I want to focus on the good and I will definitely try and note at least one happy moment every day.
 Today that would be

 The three very nice and helpful shop assistant/waitress/barista I met in various locations this afternoon.

 There were actually a lot of happy moments during the last few days, even if the “Rambling – Part 2” post might have left a different impression.
 I was just too busy to write about all the events properly before now.
 And even this will just be a short compilation of the great moments I experienced since last week.
 Last Wednesday I saw the new StarTrek movie with some friends and I really enjoyed it.
 I wasn’t sure I would, because I don’t know much about the original series (even though I was diehard fan of StarTrek TNG in the 90ies) but I loved this movie.
 It was typical StarTrek stuff, but also extremly funny.
 And I got kind of sentimental to see the Enterprise and the bridge and was tempted to get hold of some TNG DVDs to watch some of it.